Gaurav Jain's profile picture.

 Gaurav Jain, Basel Hindi, Connor Courtien, Xin Yi Therese Xu, Conrad Wyrick, Michael Malcolm, Brian A. Smith

-Paper Video Preview Talk
+Paper Project Page Talk 30s Video Preview

 A two-part figure showing overview of street camera-based navigation system.
 On the left is a screenshot of the smartphone iOS app.
 On the right is the second floor camera view of a street intersection.